 eat, don’t even look at the dessert menu if you’re on Phase 1.
-Instead, plan on eating a serving of sugar-free gelatin, a ricotta crème dessert, or some fat-free Greek yogurt when you get home.
+Instead, plan on eating a serving of a ricotta crème dessert, or some fat-free Greek yogurt when you get home.
 Add an extract of your choice and some chopped nuts as a topping.

-- Always carry a healthy snack with you, so when sugary or starchy temptations come your way, you can eat something nutritious instead.
+- Always carry a healthy snack with you, so when unhealthy temptations come your way, you can eat something nutritious instead.
 Pack grab-and-go snacks, like a reduced-fat cheese stick with some celery, cucumbers, bell peppers, or grape tomatoes.
-A small bag with a handful of nuts and a piece of fruit (Phase 2) or an individual container of hummus is also a good choice.
+A small bag containing a handful of nuts and a piece of fruit (Phase 2) or an individual container of hummus with veggies is also a good choice.
 Or take along a protein- and fiber-rich South

 Beach Diet 100-Calorie Snack Bar, Protein Fit Bar, or a Good to Go Cereal Bar

 - If someone gives you unhealthy food as a present, like a box of candy or a tin of your favorite cookies, take it to work, or give it to a neighbor or friend who will appreciate it.